 The inspector was satisfied that staff helped residents to maintain contact with their families.
-Families were encouraged to visit and stay for a meal or a snack with the residents.
-The inspector saw where regular frequent contact was maintained between the staff and the relatives when residents so wished.
+Families were encouraged to visit and the inspector saw where regular frequent contact was maintained between the staff and the relatives when residents so wished.

 The inspector saw that staff facilitated visits with family members outside of the centre.
-Transport and escort services were provided when required.
+Transport and support services were provided when required.

 The inspector saw that residents were encouraged to develop links with the wider community as far as possible.
-Some of the residents met up with other residents at various activities such as swimming.
-Visits were also facilitated between centres.
+Some of the residents were members of the local archery and bowling clubs.